 • Insect repellent

-Bhutan offers immense opportunities for photography especially during outdoor sightseeing trips however you should check with your guide whether to take photo or not as in some area photograph/ filming is not permitted.
+Bhutan offers immense opportunities for photography, especially during outdoor sightseeing trips however you should check with your guide whether to take photos or not as in some areas photograph/ filming is not permitted.

 Shopping in Bhutan